Frequently Asked Questions

 • An AACC course grade of 'F', 'FX' or 'I' will be converted to an AACPS (Anne Arundel County Public Schools) grade of 'E' on the high school transcript.

 • High school transcripts will reflect credit for passing grades and no credit for 'F', 'FX', or 'I" grades.
 These courses will be factored into the student's GPA.
-Hence, students who fail to complete the AACC courses successfully may not have earned credit towards graduation requirements.
+Hence, students who fail to complete AACC courses successfully may not have earned credit toward graduation requirements.

 • Grades earned in college courses for dual credit will be calculated into the high school transcript as a standard grade.